-As of the third quarter (Q3) 2022, 67 of the AECOM West Point Independent Assessment Report's proposed 98 recommendations are now complete and five are in progress.2 The remaining 26 recommendations will not be implemented because they have either been evaluated as infeasible or will be addressed through a different course of action than proposed in the initial recommendation.
+As of the fourth quarter (Q4) 2022, 67 of the AECOM West Point Independent Assessment Report's proposed 98 recommendations are now complete and five are in progress.
+The remaining 26 recommendations will not be implemented because they have either been evaluated as infeasible or will be addressed through a different course of action than proposed in the initial recommendation.

 Status of the implementation of the AECOM recommendations is detailed in Appendix B and the Wastewater Treatment Division (WTD) continues to make good progress toward completion of the remaining recommendations.
-The items below highlight progress made during Q3 2022:
+The items below highlight progress made during Q4 2022:

-- On-line Life Safety Management (LSM) training has been implemented and is now available for employee use. - Nineteen Operators in training (OIT) graduated and are rotating their job assignments among West Point, South Plant, Brightwater and Offsite facilities every three months.
+- Work was completed on an improved version of the West Point Treatment Plant Training Simulator.
+Training for simulator instructors is scheduled to begin Q1 2023. - On-line Life Safety Management (LSM) training has been implemented and is now available for employee use. - Eighteen Operators in training (OIT) are rotating their job assignments among West Point, South Plant, Brightwater and Offsite facilities every three months.
+The OITs are also continuing their three-week rotations in Maintenance and Laboratories during the 2022 and 2023 rotation period.